SOUMAJYOTI/Multiclass-Object-classification/README.md

  as a part of the Tagme Machine Learning Contest 2014 held by Indian Institute of Science Bangalore.

- A brief summary of the algorithms is available at https://docs.google.com/file/d/0B_i42sRcBimDLTQ1VXN2SWdyemM/
+ A brief summary of the algorithms used is available at https://docs.google.com/file/d/0B_i42sRcBimDLTQ1VXN2SWdyemM/
 1. Installation
 ===============
    Please add the vlfeat software and libsvm software (links given in the writeup)
-   into the MAtlab PATH variable or set the path of thes softwares from the File->Set Path GUI option in the Matlab window.
+   into the Matlab PATH variable or set the path of thes softwares from the File->Set Path GUI option in the Matlab window.